Woods Hole, Massachusetts

 Woods Hole is a census-designated place in the town of Falmouth in Barnstable County, Massachusetts, United States.
-It lies at the extreme southwest corner of Cape Cod, near Martha's Vineyard and the Elizabeth Islands.
+It lies at the extreme southwestern corner of Cape Cod, near Martha's Vineyard and the Elizabeth Islands.
 The population was 781 at the 2010 census.

 It is the site of several marine science institutions, including Woods Hole Oceanographic Institution, the Marine Biological Laboratory, the Woodwell Climate Research Center, NOAA's Northeast Fisheries Science Center (which started the Woods Hole scientific community in 1871), the Woods Hole Science Aquarium, a USGS coastal and marine geology center, and the home campus of the Sea Education Association.
-And the headquarter of the Climate Foundation.

-It is also the site of United States Coast Guard Sector Southeastern New England (formerly USCG Group Woods Hole), the Nobska Light lighthouse, and the terminus of the Steamship Authority ferry route between Cape Cod and the island of Martha's Vineyard.
+Woods Hole is also the site of United States Coast Guard Sector Southeastern New England (formerly USCG Group Woods Hole), the Nobska Light lighthouse, and the terminus of the Steamship Authority ferry route between Cape Cod and the island of Martha's Vineyard.

 History

 Historically, Woods Hole included one of the few good harbors (along with Hyannis) on the southern side of Cape Cod (i.e. Great Harbor, contained by Penzance Point).
+The community, originally spelled "Wood's Holl", became a center for whaling, shipping, and fishing, prior to its dominance today by tourism and marine research.

+Woods Hole was first used as a fishing ground by the Wampanoag people.
+In 1602, Bartholomew Gosnold first set foot on Woods Hole, and European settlement began.
+A Wampanoag Indian deed dated 1679 details the transfer of land to early European settlers.
+The deed was witnessed by Shearjashub Bourne and Thomas Hinckley.

+By the 1820s, Woods Hole had become a significant whaling station, with whale ships being first built by Elijah Swift and Ward Mayhew Parker.
+The village prospered from whaling, ship outfitting, oil, and whalebone processing until the industry declined in the 1860s.
+Many building names remain a testament to the town's whaling history, such as the Marine Biological Laboratory's Candle House.

-The community became a center for whaling, shipping, and fishing, prior to its dominance today by tourism and marine research.
-At the end of the nineteenth century, Woods Hole was the home of the Pacific Guano Company, which produced fertilizer from guano imported from islands in the Pacific Ocean, the Caribbean, and the coast of South Carolina.
-After the firm went bankrupt in 1889, Long Neck–the peninsula on which their factory was located–was renamed Penzance Point and was developed with shingle-style summer homes for bankers and lawyers from New York and Boston.
+Following the decline of whaling, Woods Hole was the home of the Pacific Guano Company (1863–1889), which produced fertilizer from guano imported from islands in the Pacific Ocean, the Caribbean, and the coast of South Carolina.
+After the firm went bankrupt in 1889, Long Neck – the peninsula on which their factory was located – was renamed Penzance Point and was developed with shingle-style summer homes for bankers and lawyers from New York and Boston.
+This marked the beginning of Woods Hole as a seasonal retreat for elite urbanites, a pattern seen in other Cape Cod communities.
 Notable property owners on Penzance Point at the beginning of the twentieth century included Seward Prosser of New York's Bankers Trust Company; Francis Bartow, a partner in J. P. Morgan and Company; Joseph Lee, a partner in Lee, Higginson & Co.; and Franklin A. Park, an executive of Singer Sewing Machine.
 Other notable businessmen established homes on Gansett Point, Nobska Point, and at Quissett Harbor, further from the village center.
-Irving Langmuir, the famous Scientist, also lived in Woods Hole and died there on August 16, 1957.
-Before 1898, the Woods Hole Yacht Club was formed.
-In 1899, the Woods Hole Golf course was started.
-Around 1919, it was expanded to 18 holes.
-In 1976, The Woods Hole Foundation was created.